Docker Compose でのサービス定義

 mac_address

-mac_address sets the MAC address used by the service container when connecting to this particular network.
+mac_address sets the Mac address used by the service container when connecting to this particular network.

 priority